Inclusive training within practice for healthcare learners and international staff

 Implicit Bias Training

-Implicit bias refers to attitudes or stereotypes that influence our understanding, actions, and decisions in an unconscious manner.
-These biases are automatic, unintentional, and can occur without awareness.
-They are based on our background, cultural environment, and personal experiences.
+Implicit bias refers to attitudes or stereotypes that unconsciously influence our understanding, actions, and decisions.
+These biases are automatic, unintentional, and can occur without awareness, shaped by our background, cultural environment, and personal experiences.

-Participants will learn to identify their own implicit biases and explore the principles of practical strategies to mitigate the impact of unconscious bias in both personal and professional settings leading to more conscious and equitable decision-making processes.
+Participants will learn to identify their own implicit biases and explore practical strategies to mitigate their impact in both personal and professional settings, fostering more conscious and equitable decision-making processes.

-This learning programme is offered in three parts scaffolding learning, all three parts must be completed to gain the full benefits from the learning opportunity.
+This learning programme is structured into three parts to scaffold learning.
+All three parts must be completed to gain the full benefit of the experience.

-Part 1 - Interactive E-learning course (contains two modules with additional reading)
+• Part 1 – Interactive e-learning course (includes two modules with additional reading).

-Part 2 – A Reflection workbook (to be completed over a period of time)
+• Part 2 – Reflection workbook (to be completed over time).

-Part 3 – A trainer-led session (1.5 hr session.
-Please see the trainer-led session folder for further details)
+• Part 3 – Trainer-led session (1.5-hour session; see the trainer-led session folder for further details).

 The programme incorporates the Inclusive Training within Practice Project’s two golden threads and three key themes: